pedrovhb/pedrovhb.github.io/content/posts/mypy_protocol_classvar.md

 I'm still not certain whether this is a good idea or not.
-On one hand, it avoids the need to create separate base classes, which can avoid a lot of complexity down the line if I decide that I want further subclasses of this.
+On one hand, it avoids the need to create separate base classes, which can avoid a lot of complexity down the line if I decide that I want to further subclass `MyClassBase`;
+ it'd be nice to avoid having to deal with mixins and multiple inheritance, and having two different children subclasses for each parent class would quickly get out of hand.
 On the other hand, it is a bit of a contrived idea for something that isn't particularly complex.
-It's also an eyesore to have to annotate the class variable with `ClassVar` and `Literal` instead of just assigning a value and letting mypy infer the type.
+It's also an eyesore to annotate the class variable with `ClassVar` and `Literal` instead of just assigning a value and letting mypy infer the type.
-It may be possible to do that, but I haven't figured out how.
 If I just assign a `False` or `True` value in the subclass' body, mypy will infer the variable's type as `bool` and won't consider it to be a literal, so the overloads won't function as expected.
+It may be possible to make that work (let me know if you have an answer), but I haven't figured out how to do it.
 Still, it's a neat trick, and I thought I'd share it.
 It's possible that there's similar situations where this could be useful, and I'll keep it in mind for the future.